6 IT Survival Tips from a 25-Year Education Expert

 - And most importantly, promotes a proactive vs. reactive approach to making IT-ET services a transparent process within the organization

 The main problem I have come to understand over the last 25 years in education is explaining what's involved in the administrative leadership "just moment."
 What I mean by the "just moment" is when educational leaders want to implement an IT-ET service that may appear as a "just" from a decision-making perspective, but in reality is a very costly, time-consuming, highly technical process that needs to be carefully considered before making the final determination.
-Some examples of "just moment" decision-making are:

 Related Content: What is EdTech?